Sampling diverse near-optimal solutions via algorithmic quantum annealing: Constructing nonequilibrium quenches for enhanced diversity

 For the 2D setup, we estimate the probability of observing each targeted basin of attraction by employing QMC.
-Here, we follow an alternative approach than for quasi-1D setup due to the algorithm's different nature.
-Firstly, we consider a portfolio of clusters.
-For each QMC restart, we sample from that portfolio, and, for each cluster, randomly choose $\alpha$ from $0$, $1/50$, $1/20$, $1/10$ and $1/5$.
+Here, we follow an alternative approach to quasi-1D setup due to the algorithm's different nature.
+First, we consider a portfolio of clusters.
+Here, we start with large connected droplets between any pair of diverse low-energy configurations that seed targeted basins of attraction.
+We group those droplets into nonoverlapping sets (including their completion to the whole 2D lattice) forming a portfolio of clusters.
+Again, we do not form small connected clusters of a few spins here, absorbing them into neighboring clusters.
+This results in a mean cluster size of approximately $300$ for $L=30$, and $600$ for $L=40$.
+For each QMC restart, we sample from that portfolio, and, for each cluster, randomly choose $\alpha$ from $0$, $1/50$, $1/20$, $1/10$, and $1/5$.
 We record the solutions for $a_r=0.002$ together with their distance from each of the targeted states.
 We count a solution as belonging to the closest basin of attraction, estimating the probability of reaching each basin.
 We perform simulations with $\alpha=0$ in all clusters (i.e., standard homogeneous quench) as a reference.
 In building the inhomogeneous portfolio, we can explicitly include a purely homogeneous one---we indeed used such a possibility here with a $1/5$ participation ratio.
-The seeds of the targeted attraction basins have been limited to be within $a_r=0.001$ due to numerical limitations to identify them using our branch-and-bound baseline algorithm.
-On the other hand, this removes the possibility to have the basins of attractions with only the single (or few) configurations within $a_r$ -- which would be artificially hard to sample.
+The seeds of the targeted attraction basins have been limited to be within $a_r=0.001$ due to numerical limitations in identifing them using our branch-and-bound baseline algorithm of Sec.~\ref{sec:base}.
+However, this limitation of attraction basins that are seeded by configurations below $a_r=0.001$, with counting a QMC solution as low-energy one when it is within $a_r=0.002$, removes the possibility to have the basins of attractions with only a few configurations within $a_r$, which would be artificially hard to sample.